Kerry Collins: Carolina Panthers

 Collins was selected as the Carolina Panthers' first round pick (fifth overall) in the 1995 NFL draft.
-He was the first player ever chosen by the Panthers in the annual college draft, though other players—some free agents, as well as players from the expansion draft—had previously signed with the team.
-In his three seasons with the Panthers, he threw for 7,295 yards, 39 touchdowns, and 49 interceptions.
+He was the first player ever chosen by the Panthers in the annual college draft, though other players—some free agent, as well as players from the expansion draft—had previously signed with the team.
+He was named to the NFL All-Rookie Team.
+In Week 15 of the 1996 season, he was named NFC Offensive Player of the Week.
+He was named as a Pro Bowler in the 1996 season.
+In his three seasons there, he threw for 7,295 yards, 39 touchdowns, and 49 interceptions.
 His completion percentage was 52.6% and his quarterback rating was 65.6.
-In his second season, he led the Panthers to the NFC Championship, a 30–13 loss to the Green Bay Packers.
+In his second season, he led them to the NFC Championship, where they lost to the Green Bay Packers 30–13.

 Collins threw 21 interceptions during the 1997 season and the Panthers finished 7–9, just one season after advancing to the NFC Championship.

 Carolina started the 1998 season with Collins as its starting quarterback.
 After an 0–4 start, Collins walked into head coach Dom Capers' office and, as Collins later put it, "told Coach Capers my heart's not in it, I'm not happy, and I don't feel like I can play right now."
 He asked to be traded, but was instead placed on waivers by Carolina during the 1998 season and subsequently signed with the New Orleans Saints to finish the season.

 Collins would later say that he did not intend to quit the Panthers, only to sit out for a few weeks.
 However, Capers interpreted his request as quitting on the team and he was released.
 He later admitted that much of his erratic behavior was due to his struggles with alcoholism.
 After being arrested for drunk driving later that year, he was ordered by the NFL to seek treatment for alcohol abuse.